chooper100/ScratchCloudHosting/README.md

 In this project, I aim to make a C# library for interacting with the cloud data on https://scratch.mit.edu/ in order to provide hosting of local files.

-At the moment, I am only working on getting a login system working, but in the future I hope that this will become somewhat more advanced. :)
+The logon system appears to be working fine, so I am now working on getting cloud up and running :)